nguyenmanhthinbsl/python4cybersecurity/README.md

 # python4cybersecurity

 These scripts are designed to run using Python 3.
-To use these scripts:

 Download repo
 ```git clone https://github.com/nguyenmanhthinbsl/python4cybersecurity ```